Mithrandir Metrics

 James Outman Window 2025 → 2026 Source Seasonal Statcast

 Something has changed for James Outman, now 29, between 2025 and 2026.
 We went through what the data can actually measure, including contact, plate approach, swing shape, and the results they produce, to separate the signal from the noise.
-The clearest gain: Oppo% moved from 19.7% to 27.7%, which now sits in the 60th percentile leaguewide.
+The clearest gain: Sweet-Spot% moved from 28.2% to 35.4%, which now sits in the 43th percentile leaguewide.
 It hasn't been all one direction.
-Barrel% has slipped from 8.1% to 2.3%, but the trade has largely worked so far.
+Barrel% has slipped from 8.1% to 4.4%, but the trade has largely worked so far.

 Section 1 / 4